taylorjayoung/study-javascript-backend/README.md

 ## Built With

-Collaborated with another web-developer on backend developed with Ruby on Rails with following the RESTful convention to implement CRUD as a JSON API.
+Collaborated with another web-developer on frontend, developed with React.js.
+This Rails backend follows RESTful conventions and allows CRUD through a JSON API.

 ## Versioning